opus-pro/.github/pull_request_template.md

 > snapshots or gifs (if interaction is the majority of the change)

-- [ ] Added screenshots
-- [ ] This feature doesn't involve any UI change
+- [ ] Added screenshots or this feature doesn't involve any UI change

 ## Tips for code reviews